 Today I’m taking part in a Cozy Winter Home Tour hosted by Amber at Follow the Yellow Brick Home thank you Amber for hosting.

-I hope you Enjoyed Emily’s cozy living room from LeCultivateur.
-She has such wonderful style, don’t you agree?
+I hope you enjoyed Emily’s cozy living room from LeCultivateur.
+She has such a wonderful style, don’t you agree?

 After the Christmas season is over and the trees and garlands are packed away I have a moment of feeling sad that another Christmas came and went as I take down my treasures, After the dust settles, I begin to realize my eyes need a break from the clutter and I’m looking to make things simple for the winter season ahead.

 I usually like the softness of winter with the whites, and soft greys and I take a queue from nature.
 For me, nature seems to resting at this time of year getting itself ready to show its beauty for spring.

 One of the first thing that happens in our home as soon as the temperatures cool and days get shorter is burning candles.
 I have been known to be a slight candle hoarder when my favorites are on sale.
 This lady loves to burn a candle in our great room every late afternoon until bedtime.

 This year I added extra candles to our winter home because candles add so much warmth.
 Flameless flickering candles with timers have made it fun to use them in unexpected ways around the home.

 I nestled a couple on my bookcase in a votive mason jar I created this season as well as French looking votive holder I purchased last season.